Top 10 most shorted stocks in the UK

 Reasons include the lower perceived value of retail property and widening losses for the business.
 The outlook for Hammerson will likely depend on what the future looks like for bricks-and-mortar retail operations, with the company’s CEO, Rita-Rose Gagné, commenting that Hammerson would be able to strengthen its cash balance by selling various non-essential assets as a matter of urgency.

 Ashmore Group (4.5% short)

 Investment management firm, Ashmore Group, has struggled to reverse the fall in its share price over 2022 and its stock is now trading at a 13-year low.
 Ashmore bet against the likelihood of Russia invading Ukraine early in 2022.
 This bold stance resulted in a rapid 80% decline in the value of Ashmore’s almost €143 million stake in Russian government debt.

 Short-selling stock examples

-Let’s look at some short-selling examples to see how you can use this strategy to try profit from a company’s falling share price.
+Let’s look at a few short-selling examples, to see how you can use this strategy to try and profit from a company’s falling share price.